 The America the Beautiful Silver bullion coins are a series that duplicate the America the Beautiful Quarters that were issued by the United States Mint in 2010 and are set to continue until 2021.
 This program is authorized by the America's Beautiful National Parks Quarter Dollar Coin Act of 2008.

 Each year will see the release of five new reverse designs that depict a different national park, national site or historical monument from every state, federal district, and territory.
-Unlike the America the Beautiful quarters, the bullion coins have a reeded edge and are inscribed with the coinâ€™s specifications â€˜.999 FINE SILVER 5.0 OUNCEâ€™.
+Unlike the America the Beautiful quarters, the bullion coins have a reeded edge and are inscribed with the coin's specifications '.999 FINE SILVER 5.0 OUNCE'.

 It was President Theodore Roosevelt who established the National Park system in the U.S. and proclaimed that there would be 18 national parks by the end of his term.
-Later Presidents deemed this the Antiquities Act which created more than 100 national parks and monuments, 49 of which remain today and stand as the inspiration for this coin collection.
+Later Presidents deemed this the Antiquities Act which created more than 100 national parks and monuments, 49 of which remain today and stand as the inspiration for this America the Beautiful coin collection.
 It is precisely this reason why Roosevelt is one of the four faces seen on Mount Rushmore.

 Features of the 5oz Silver America the Beautiful: